jisc-services/Public-Documentation/PublicationsRouter/api/v3/Using_Router_Metadata.md

 ### best ###

-This is a boolean indicator (set using a PubRouter algorithm) that is intended to guide selection of an appropriate licence where a receiving system can only handle a single license.
+This is a boolean indicator (set using a PubRouter algorithm) that is intended to guide selection of an appropriate licence where a receiving system can only handle a single licence.

 This indicator will be set to `true` for 1 licence in the array (at most).